lloyd99901/LunarROMCorruptor/README.md

  - Merge Engine

-   An engine that copies bytes from one file to the other to create corruption (For example, 'merging' Super Mario Bros. with Donkey Kong).
+   An engine that copies bytes from one file to the other to create corruption (For example, 'merging' bytes from Super Mario Bros. with Donkey Kong bytes).
  - Logic Engine

    An engine that uses bitwise/logical operations on two selected bytes.

+        AND
+        OR
+        XOR
+        NOT
+        NAND
+        NOR
+        SWAP
+        SHIFT

  - Lerp Engine

    An engine that takes the 2 neighbouring bytes where the selected byte is and corrupts the selected byte by using linear interpolation